LIOVITT/GoldenRatio/README.md

 - Model description and first version of GoldenRatio

-Lev Nagornov,  GoldenRatio 3D: a python software for drawing lines based on golden ratio on a 3D surface (https://github.com/LIOVITT/GoldenRatio)
+Lev Nagornov,  GoldenRatio 3D: a python software for drawing lines based on the golden ratio on a 3D surface (https://github.com/LIOVITT/GoldenRatio)